 Regular Polygon

-If a regular polygon has nn equal sides of length ss, then:
+If a regular polygon has nn equal sides of length ss:

 P=nsP = ns

-This works because every side has the same length.
-If the polygon is not regular, add the side lengths one by one instead.
+This works because every side is equal.
+If the polygon is not regular, add the sides one by one instead.

 Circle